DimitrovViktor/Bsc-Final-Year-Project/README.md

 -	Role – Staff, Student is shown when the user clicks in their profile
 -	Programme – The name of the user’s programme is shown once the profile is clicked

+### Notifications
+A section at the top right corner of the screen has been created, similar to the profiles section.
+This section shows notifications.
+Notifications are clickable.
+Once the notification is clicked the chat appears.

+When users receive a text message they get a popup notification at the bottom right corner of their screen.

 ---

 ## Groups Page